Wissididom/poke-guesser-bot/README.md

 ![bot-4](images/bot-4.png)

-5. Click copy above the bot permissions, and paste it into your browser.
+5. Click copy below the bot permissions, next to the `GENERATED URL` textbox and paste it into your browser.
+Make sure, you choose `Guild Install`, because a User Install doesn't make sense and might break the bot.

 6. Choose a server to invite the bot to, then click authorize.